TykTechnologies/go-bindata/README.md

 ## bindata

-This package converts any file into managable Go source code.
+This package converts any file into manageable Go source code.
 Useful for embedding binary data into a go program.
 The file data is optionally gzip compressed before being converted to a raw byte slice.